GallowayLabMIT/protocols/docs/tech/repo_setup.rst

 Repository setup
 ================

-Thie repository is automatically built and pushed to https://gallowaylabmit.github.io/protocols
+This repository is automatically built and pushed to https://gallowaylabmit.github.io/protocols